 If your shipping address is a "beyond point" then a shipping surcharge may apply.
 Beyond Point surcharge is calculated by the shipping companies.
 Beyond points are usually defined by difficult access points, narrow roads, gated communities, islands, rural areas or mountains.
 There is no way for us to ascertain a "beyond point" until we get shipping quotes from our shipper.
 We will contact you if your shipping address comes up as a "Beyond Point".

 Items will typically ship within 2 business days of payment and arriving in 3 to 5 business days your curb.
 We will send you your tracking number immediately upon shipment.
 Please remember that the basic shipping for all furniture includes delivery to your curbside, not inside your home.
 We advise scheduling someone to help you carry your new furniture into your home.

-Damage claims must be reported within 24 hours of delivery.
+Damage claims must be marked on the delivery receipt.
+If you do not inspect your shipment upon delivery and mark them on the delivery receipt then no refund, credits or exchanges can be made.
 A picture of the damaged item is required, no exceptions.
 Pre-authorized returns only.
 Item can only be exchanged for the same item, no refunds are issued.

 We ship all across the globe.

 There is a $199 or more surcharge per item for shipping to Canada, Alaska and Hawaii.